backstage/backstage/packages/errors/api-report.md

     readonly cause?: Error;
 }

-// Warning: (ae-missing-release-tag) "deserializeError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function deserializeError<T extends Error = Error>(data: SerializedError): T;

-// Warning: (ae-missing-release-tag) "ErrorResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type ErrorResponse = {
     error: SerializedError;